This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 - 1 cup Mozzarella cheese shredded

-- 3 tablespoons Ranch seasoning mix 1 1/2 (1 ounce) packets of store-bought seasoning
+- 3 tablespoons Ranch dressing mix or 1 ounce packet of store-bought

 - 4 medium jalapeno peppers seeded, diced, divided